Showing posts with label Students. Show all posts

 Luke 10: 1-4, "After this the Lord appointed seventy-two others and sent them on ahead of him, two by two, into every town and place where he himself was about to go.
 And he said to them, “The harvest is plentiful, but the laborers are few.
 Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.
 Go your way; behold, I am sending you out as lambs in the midst of wolves.
 Carry no moneybag, no knapsack, no sandals, and greet no one on the road."

-As I studied Luke 10:1-4, I saw four things which I dream and pray will be true for every Christian on campus.
+As I studied Luke 10:1-4, I saw four things which I dream and pray will be true for every Christian on campus, especially at the University of the Philippines.

 1. I dream of Christians whose eyes are open to see the great multitude in need of Jesus.